A post failed to publish

 Media format rejected

-Each network has its own rules — TikTok and Instagram Reels need vertical (9:16) video; X caps video at 2 minutes 20 seconds; carousels are capped at 10 slides on Instagram.
+Each network has its own rules.
+TikTok and Instagram Reels need vertical (9:16) video.
+X caps video at 2 minutes 20 seconds.
+Instagram caps carousels at 10 slides.
 Swap or re-encode the media and retry.

 Rate limited